mist64/cbmbus_doc/4 Standard Serial.md

 #### 29: Receiver A is now busy again
 ![](docs/cbmbus/serial-30.png =601x131)
-Once all 8 bits have been transmitted, the receivers have to signal that they are busy, so that after accepting the data, the sender won't think the receivers are immediately ready for the next byte.
+Once all 8 bits have been transmitted, the receivers have to signal that they are busy, so that after accepting the data, the sender won't think the receivers are immediately ready for the next byte[^2b].
 So now, the first receiver pulls DATA, so DATA is 1.

 XXX any listener must react within 1000 µs